CogStack/cogstack-nlp/medcat-v2/docs/migration_guide_v2.md

 **Q: Are v1 `working_with_cogstack` scripts still supported?**

-A: No. You should use [medcat scripts](https://github.com/CogStack/cogstack-nlp/tree/main/medcat-scripts) and [cogstack-es](https://github.com/CogStack/cogstack-nlp/tree/main/cogstack-es) by doing `python -m medcat download-scripts` and `pip install "cogstack-es[ES9]"`.
+A: No. You should use [medcat scripts](https://github.com/CogStack/cogstack-nlp/tree/main/medcat-scripts) and [cogstack-es](https://github.com/CogStack/cogstack-nlp/tree/main/cogstack-es) by doing `python -m medcat download-scripts` (in v2.3.0 onwards) and `pip install "cogstack-es[ES9]"`.

 **Q: Does MedCATtrainer work out of the box for v2?**